DrCuis/Learning-Cuis/LayoutTour.md

 Move the LayoutSpec edit panel to see the LayoutMorph and click on its push-pin to keep it around.

-You should have a World which looks something like the following
+You should have a World which looks something like the following:

 ![Cuis Window](LayoutTour/Layout15.png)